What is the Black Lives of UU Organizing Collective

 She is an alumna of the UUA's Multicultural Leadership School for Youth and Young Adults of Color (known today as THRIVE) and a former RE Assistant.

 An intellectual by training and tradition, Takiyah earned a PhD in Dance and Cultural Studies (with certificates in Women's Studies and Teaching in Higher Education) from Temple University in 2011.
 She is an active member of the National Coalition of 100 Black Women, an advocacy organization on behalf of Black women and girls.
-A lover of reading, podcasts, shopping and travel, Takiyah is currently an Assistant Professor of Dance Studies.
+A lover of reading, podcasts, shopping and travel, Takiyah currently server as the Black Lives of UU Content Director.

 Rev. Mykal O'Neal Slack is a speaker, trainer, worship leader, community minister and congregational life coordinator in Unitarian Universalist, Metropolitan Community Churches, and interfaith settings.
 He has a ministry and calling to nurture spaces where people can connect in ways that heal, not harm, talk about and re-imagine church life that truly honors our differences, and make sustainable changes that are an outgrowth of spiritual practice, deep listening, and active engagement in community.